Estuary

 • You have login credentials with REPLICATION or equivalent privileges

-• Your Snowflake account is ready to receive data (you’ll need host, username, and password/API key)
+• Your Snowflake account is ready to receive data.
+You’ll need the host, database, schema, warehouse, and a user configured with key-pair authentication.

 [See full prerequisites for SQL Server and Snowflake →]